 \subsection{Reduction to the basic cases}

 We will actually not compute the ratio of the coefficients $a_\eta$ explicitly in all cases, but rather prove, by reducing to an $\SL_2$- or $\PGL_2$-example, that they match the contributions of the Kloosterman germs under the transfer operator from the Kuznetsov formula.
 The cases $d=$ even and $d=$ odd will be quite different, as we will see.
 We fix throughout the isomorphism $\xi:\c_X^*\xrightarrow\sim \mathbbm A^1$ with $0\in \c_X^*$ mapping to $0$, thus viewing the map $V\to V\sslash H=\mathfrak c_X^*$ as a quadratic form.

-The main result of this subsection is Proposition \ref{reductiontobasic}, which says that pushforwards of Schwartz measures for a $d$-dimensional split quadratic space (under the quadratic map) are equal to twisted pushforwards for a two- or three-dimensional quadratic space (same parity as $d$); this will complete the proof of Theorem \ref{Xtheorem}.
+The main result of this subsection is Proposition \ref{reductiontobasic}, which says that pushforwards of Schwartz measures for a $d$-dimensional split quadratic space (under the quadratic map) are equal to twisted pushforwards for a two- or three-dimensional quadratic space (of the same parity as $d$); this will complete the proof of Theorem \ref{Xtheorem}.

 The two- or three-dimensional quadratic space $V_2$ is obtained from $V$ by choosing a maximal isotropic subspace $M\subset V$ and a hyperplane $M'\subset M$; then $V_2 = M'^\perp/M'$.
 Let us go through the argument carefully: